Brendan Crabb: Research focus

 Crabb's main research focus is on the identification of new targets for therapeutic intervention in malaria and the development of a malaria vaccine.
 More broadly, his interests mirror the mission of the Burnet Institute - to improve the health of poor and vulnerable communities through research, education and public health.

 In 2009, Crabb and his research team identified the export protein translocon in malaria.
 This discovery was published in Nature and solved the mystery of how proteins with an export motif are trafficked out of the infected parasite and into the cytosol of the red blood cell host.
 This finding has broad impact in biology and also has considerable importance as a major new drug target in malaria.

 Together with his principal collaborator Alan Cowman, Crabb is also well known for his development of molecular genetic systems in human malaria, having described the first gene knockout in the causative agent Plasmodium falciparum in a paper published in the journal Cell.

-Professor Crabb is a prominent and trusted public communicator on COVID-19.
+Professor Crabb is a prominent public communicator on COVID-19.
 He has led research strategies to support responses in Melbourne and internationally; especially in the areas of diagnostic test and vaccine development, epidemiology and modelling, and through community-based approaches to improve uptake of interventions.